One of my all-time favourite TV shows is The Affair.

-We all go through life living in our 'own world'.
 We throw this statement around a lot without realising just how much truth it holds.

-Every day, we get up and experience the same things other people do, but we will have an entirely different experience of it, because we live that experience through our own thoughts.
+Every day, we get up and experience the same things other people do, but we’ll have an entirely different experience of it, because we live that experience through our own thoughts.
 The very nature of thought itself, means no two people can have the same thoughts, or think the exact same way.
 It's why we can often watch the same movie as other people, but leave the cinema with an entirely different experience of it.
 Our thoughts create our experience, so when we're in a particular situation, or we're watching a movie, or having a conversation with someone, we're experiencing it all through our own thinking.

 And because of this, no two people can have the exact same experience of something.